10 common recruitment mistakes employers make (and how to avoid them)

 Use referees to supplement the information you collect during the interview and selection process.
 We all choose referees because we know they’ll paint us in a favourable light.
 When talking to referees, ask about strengths and any development needs to help get a fuller picture of the person.

-Learn more about effectively screening applicants.
+Learn more about how to effectively screen applicants.

 Interviews are an important chance to meet candidates, get a feel for their abilities and personalities, and hone in on their background, insights, and motivations.
 But too often they can be variable, vague, or overbearing.